thomas-roos/aws-greengrass-lite/docs/design/ggconfigd.md

 An update trigger will update the timestamp automatically when the value is updated.
 If an update specifically includes the timestamp the update trigger will overwrite the value.

+> NOTE: The timestamp details will likely be updated soon, in that it will be
+> either provided by the caller or have a default generated in the db_interface
+> layer.
+The database should not generate the timestamp itself.

 ### Version Table